vcjdeboer/mitoXpress/README.md

 since practically all unicode text files now are encoded as UTF8.
 This is likely the reason why Excel has difficulty reading the exported files from the spectramax properly.

+The tab-delimited text column names are also renamed.
+Please notice that well names need to be three characters, so `A1` becomes `A01`.
+This conversion is also incorporated in the script since the plate reader outputs two and three digit well names.
+This is annoying when sorting data and plotting data.

+The imported and processed data looks like this in R:

 ``` r
 mito_express_data